 We have an unquenchable curiosity and we are explorers in life, always asking, "what if?"
 We place a high value on liberty, justice, equality, honor, respect, dignity, and the common good.

 Storytelling is powerful.
 We join in.
 We create.
 We think.
 We collaborate.
 We set sail on our own personal seas of imagination and tell stories that ring true.
 We give ourselves permission to live and build our dreams.
-Storytelling binds us together.
+Storytelling binds us together in common experience and shared understanding.

 American writer Joan Didion is quoted: